Tahmasp I: Administration

 From the transition of capitals, a new era in history-writing emerged under Tahmasp's rule.
 The Safavid historiography, which until then relied only on historians outside of Safavid's influence, matured and became a valued project in Tahmasp's new court.
 Tahmasp is the only Safavid monarch to have recorded his memories, known as Tazkera-ye Shah Tahmasb.
 On the shah's behalf, Abdi Beg Shirazi, a secretary-accountant in the royal chancellery, wrote a world history named Takmelat al-akhbar, which he dedicated it to Pari Khan Khanum, Tahmasp's daughter.
 Although intended to be a world history, only the last part of the book which covers the reigns of Ismail I and Tahmasp up until 1570 was published.
 He also commissioned Abol-Fath Hosseini to rewrite Safvat as-safa, the oldest surviving text regarding Safi-ad-din Ardabili and the Sufi beliefs of the Safavids, in order to legitimise his sayyid claim.
 All of the historians under Tahmasp's patronage centred their works around one main goal: to tell the history of the Safavid dynasty.
 They defined themselves as 'Safavid' historians, as living in a Safavid period of Iranian history, a concept that had not been seen in the earlier chronicles of the dynasty.
-This new definement has its roots in the change of the capital and the urbanisation of the Safavid nomadic lifestyle.
+This new definition has its roots in the change of the capital and the urbanisation of the Safavid nomadic lifestyle.
 Historians such as Charles Melville and Sholeh Quinn thus consider Tahmasp's reign as the start of the "real flourishing of Safavid historiography".

 Military

 The Safavid military evolved during Tahmasp's reign.
 The first corps of gunners (tupchiyan) and musketeers (tufangchiyan), developed initially during Ismail I's reign, came to be used in his army.
 A court chronicle's retelling of Battle of Jam and a military review in 1530 show that the Safavid army was armed with several hundred light canons and several thousand infantrymen.
 Gollar-aghasis, military slaves developed by Tahmasp from Caucasus prisoners, commanded the tufangchiyan and tupchiyan.
 To lessen Qizilbash power, he discontinued the titles of amir al-umara and vakil.
 The qurchi-bashi (the commander of the qurchis), formerly subordinate to the amir al-umara, became the chief Safavid military officer.

 After the Peace of Amasya in 1555, Tahmasp became an avaricious person who did not care how and where his troops obtained their pay, even if it was through criminal means.
-By 1575, Iran’s troops had not been paid for four years.
-They are said to have accepted this because, as one chronicler put it, ‘they loved the shah so much’.
+By 1575, Iran's troops had not been paid for four years.
+They are said to have accepted this because, as one chronicler put it, 'they loved the shah so much'.